 - 1. Seek immediate medical assistance.
 A victim may have internal or external injuries and may need treatment for disease or infection. - 2.
 Report such acts to the College's Safety and Security Department, Office of Housing and Residence Life (for resident students), and/or the respective police department having jurisdiction.
 Filing a report with the police provides the opportunity for collection of evidence helpful in prosecution that cannot be obtained later.
 Ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam and sexual crimes investigation kit administered by trained hospital personnel. - 3.
 At the victim's request, security officers or college administrators will assist in the notification of local law enforcement.
-The College's disciplinary system may proceed against any alleged violator of SMCC policy, whether or not state or federal criminal proceedings exist or are pending.

-4. Seek counseling and/or emotional assistance and support.
+The College's disciplinary system may proceed against any alleged violator of SMCC policy, whether or not state or federal criminal proceedings exist or are pending. - 4.
+Seek counseling and/or emotional assistance and support.
 Speaking with a trained counselor can be critical to the emotional or mental well-being of the victim following a trauma.

 The College will consider requests for changes in academic accommodations and work with victims to reach a reasonable solution.
-The College will consider requests for changes in on-campus living accommodations on a space available basis.
+The College will consider requests for changes in oncampus living accommodations on a space available basis.
+Compliance with these provisions does not constitute a violation of section 444 of the General Education Provisions Act (20 U.S.C.
+1232g) commonly known as the Family Educational Rights and Privacy Act of 1974 (FERPA).